slbailey/retrowaves/ARCHITECTURE_TOWER.md

 - **Connection behavior:**
   - Station attempts connection at startup
   - If connection fails, Station retries every 1 second
-  - Once connected, Station writes frames at real-time pace (~21.3 ms per frame)
+  - Once connected, Station writes frames with **no timing** (unpaced, immediate writes as decoded)
   - Station writes are non-blocking; if buffer is full, frames may be dropped
+  - **Tower is the rate limiter:** Tower pulls frames at exactly 21.333ms intervals (sole metronome)
+  - Tower's steady consumption rate stabilizes the buffer and prevents unbounded growth

 ---